Donating convalescent plasma

 It can also provoke arrythmias in people suffering with any underlying cardiac condition.
 For this reason, we will check your pulse for 15 seconds before you donate to make sure it is regular and between 50 and 100 beats per minute.
 If it is not, we will not take a donation and advise you to visit your GP for advice.

 Returning to donate

 There is always some blood left in the machine that cannot be returned to you, but this is something your body can easily replace within a few days.
-For this reason, you will have to wait 2 weeks before returning to donate.
+For this reason, you will have to wait at least a week before returning to donate.

 If you feel unwell during the donation and we have to stop the procedure, more red cells will be lost than with a normal donation, which means you will have to wait 4 weeks before returning to donate.

 As a consequence of your blood leaving and re-entering your body, you may feel a bit cold during the donation.
 If this happens we can provide you with a heat pad underneath your arm or a blanket.